confluentinc/streaming-ops/README.md

 In the future, all steps (besides account creation), will be automated and managed by operations in this repository.
 Until then, there are some setup steps to make the application function properly.

-TOOD: Link to Docs for setting up ccloud and environment properly until automated...
+_*TODO*_: Link to Docs for setting up ccloud and environment properly until automated...

 # Usage